 This blog post walks you through the three H’s to help you create a strong content strategy to increase awareness of your brand and engage your target audience.

 Hero content grabs attention.
-This content should be the central part of your campaign, as it’s designed to attract a huge volume of viewers.
+This content should be the central part of your campaign, as it’s designed to attract a large volume of viewers.
 Hero content is often used to drive sales or build brand awareness around a big event, such as a new product launch or Black Friday.

 Effectively, a hero video is a large-scale production intended to reach the masses.
 You want your hero content to make a big splash, so you’ll need to invest a lot of time and resource into the creation of this video.

-While hero content is designed to attract the masses, there’s no guarantee that the viewers who watched your content felt invested enough to come back.
+While hero content is designed to attract the masses, there’s no guarantee that the viewers who watched your content will feel invested enough to come back.
 The purpose of hub content is to engage your audience and give them a reason to keep watching.
 This is often done by scheduling videos at regular intervals and aligning the content with the interests of your audience.
 The reason to keep watching could come in the form of a cliffhanger, or a feeling of familiarity through a compelling story.

 When it comes to hub content, the objective is to get people to take an action, be it sharing your video, adding a comment or subscribing to your channel.
 This content should also increase brand awareness and deepen your audience’s relationship with your brand.